vuestorefront/vue-storefront/packages/core/docs/advanced/context.md

 ## Context plugin

-If for some reason you don't want to use integration Nuxt modules, you have to configure the integration by yourself.
+If you don't want to use integration Nuxt modules, you have to configure the integration yourself.
 For that purpose, each integration exposes an integration plugin:

 ```js
 // plugins/integration.js